 - High volume tends to decrease the bid-ask spread.

-- Orders create the bids and asks and also cause the transactions which create volume, volatility, and price changes.
+- Orders create the bid and ask prices and also cause the transactions which create volume, volatility, and price changes.

 One main difference is that most forex brokers don’t quote the last price traded.
 Instead, charts show the current bid price.
 A bank may only quote you their bid price if you are selling currency and may only quote you their offer price if you are buying currency.